awsdocs/amazon-ec2-user-guide-windows/doc_source/windows-optional-components.md

 Do not initialize the volume\.

 1. Open **Control Panel**, **Programs and Features**\.
 Choose **Turn Windows features on or off**\.
 If you are prompted for installation media, specify the EBS volume with the installation media\.

+1. \(Optional\) When you are finished with the installation media, use the [detach\-volume](https://docs.aws.amazon.com/cli/latest/reference/ec2/detach-volume.html) command to detach the volume from your instance\.
+After you detach the volume, you can use the [delete\-volume](https://docs.aws.amazon.com/cli/latest/reference/ec2/delete-volume.html) command to delete the volume\.